Negligent Supervision: When a Caregiver or Employer Fails To Prevent Injury

 • Falls caused by failing to provide a resident with the mobility assistance he or she requires

-• Bedsores and other skin conditions caused by failing to give the resident the proper hygiene care or, in the case of bedridden patients, failing to change their position often enough
+• Bedsores and other skin conditions are caused by failing to give the resident the proper hygiene care or, in the case of bedridden patients, failing to change their position often enough

-• Malnutrition, dehydration or allergic food reactions caused by failing to properly monitor a resident’s diet and fluid intake
+• Malnutrition, dehydration, or allergic food reactions caused by failing to properly monitor a resident’s diet and fluid intake

 • Broken bones, bruises, etc. caused by failing to keep the resident safe from physical abuse at the hands of other residents or caregivers themselves